sixem/ivfi-node/README.md

 			'username': 'password'
 		}
 	},
+	gallery : {
+		fit_content : true
+	},
 	style : {
 		compact : true
 	}
 });
 ```
 This will also start a webserver on `http://localhost:3000/` with the path set to `E:/Downloads`.
-In this example it'll also enable a simple authentication system and a set a few styling options.
+In this example it'll also enable a basic authentication system and a few other options options.

 A documentation of the available options can be found [here](https://github.com/sixem/nodexer/wiki/Documentation#options).